-This course covers the role of the health insurance specialist throughout the revenue cycle process from data entry to insurance payments and collections.
-The various insurance types including: Medicare, Medicaid, and workers' compensation will be included with an overview of fraud, abuse, HIPAA, and HITECH.
-Prerequisite: HCM 1143
+This course covers the role of the medical biller throughout the revenue cycle process from preauthorization and data entry to insurance payments and collections.
+The various insurance types including: Medicare, Medicaid, and workers' compensation will be included with an overview of billing regulations and compliance including fraud, abuse, HIPAA, and HITECH.
+Understand the 3 major code sets (CPT®, ICD-10-CM, and HCPCS Level II), how to apply medical necessity standards, and how to use the code books.
+Pre/Corequisite: BIOL 1012